 The awards honored The Business Monthly editorial, design, production and advertising staff.

-The First Place award for Custom Publication went to Susan Kim, Regina Lasco and Pantea Tofangchi for the “Central Maryland Chamber Relocation and Business Guide.”
+The First Place and Best in Show award for Custom Publication went to Susan Kim, Regina Lasco and Pantea Tofangchi for the “Central Maryland Chamber Relocation and Business Guide.”

 In the category of Advertising Driven Special Section, Pantea Tofangchi and Susan Kim won the First Place award for “Celebrating Leadership Howard County”.